 Like cigalikes, the Pebble is an “automatic” device.
 This means that you just inhale from the end to vape, in the same way you would with a cigarette.
 It does help to take a couple of quick, short “priming” puffs before your main one, though, and you should inhale for longer than you would from a cigarette.

-BAT has a lot of money, so it shouldn’t really surprise that the Pebble is very nicely put together.
+British American Tobacco has a lot of money, so it shouldn’t really surprise that the Vype Pebble is very nicely put together.
 The cartridges fit in place snugly, stay where they are unless you really want to remove them and don’t leak at all.
 The device itself might be small, but it seems pretty resistant to the sort of drops and knocks all devices have every so often.
 Overall, the build quality is great.